Sharon Wright Austin: Career

 Austin is a leading scholar of the political behavior of African-American women, the elections of African-Americans to local offices, and the political behavior of minority groups in American politics, particularly activism among African-Americans in rural areas.

 After receiving her PhD from the University of Tennessee in 1993, Austin became a professor of Pan-African studies at the University of Louisville.
 In 1995 she moved to the University of Missouri, where she was a professor of Political Science and Black Studies.
 In 2001 she moved to the University of Michigan for one year, before becoming a professor at the University of Florida in 2001.
-From 2012-2019, Austin was the Director of the African-American Studies Program there.
+From 2012 to 2019, Austin was the Director of the African-American Studies Program there.
 When Austin became Director in 2012, the University of Florida began offering a major in African-American Studies, and under her tenure the program grew to the point that the University of Florida had the most students majoring in African-American Studies of any program in the United States.

 In 2000, Austin published her first book, Race, Power, and Political Emergence in Memphis.
 The book studied the features, successes, and limitations of African-American electoral politics in Memphis from the 1870s to the 1990s, in the context of unremitting white supremacy and powerful White electoral coalitions.
 The book was a continuation of the research that comprised her PhD dissertation at the University of Tennessee, Aftermath of the Voting Rights Act of 1965: Racial Voting Patterns in Memphis Mayoral Elections, 1967-1991.